ARPA-SIMC/moncic-ci/doc/image-config.md

 * `forward_user`: username, or list of usernames, to propagate from the host system to the image.
 Users will be propagated with their primary groups, but not with their additional groups.
+* `backup`: if false (the default), a [CACHEDIR.TAG](https://bford.info/cachedir/) file is created inside the image, to hint backup software that it does not need to be backed up.
+  Set it to `true` and Moncic-CI will make sure there is no `CACHEDIR.TAG` file at the top of the OS image.

 One, and only one, of `distro` or `extends` must be present.